zyllifeworld/clindet_docs/doc/usecase/case_two.md

 3. ​Infectious Disease Characterization​​: Profiling host-pathogen interactions and pathogen expression in complex infections.
 1. Biomarker Discovery​​: Validating expression-based biomarkers for disease monitoring and treatment response.

 Gene fusions, or chromosomal translocations, are among the most common classes of mutations observed in cancer.
 These events can contribute to oncogenesis either by generating chimeric transcripts—such as BCR::ABL and RUNX1::RUNX1T1—or by inducing the overexpression of oncogenes, such as IGH::CCND1.
-The RNA-seq analysis module in Clindet integrates key functionalities including transcript quantification, gene fusion detection, immune repertoire profiling, and RNA variant calling.
-In this study, we employed the Clindet RNA-seq module to perform gene expression quantification and structural variant analysis by reanalyzing transcriptomic data from 31 flow-sorted bone marrow plasma cell samples published by [Jaime et al](https://www.nature.com/articles/s41467-021-25704-2).
+The RNA-seq analysis module in ClinDet integrates key functionalities including transcript quantification, gene fusion detection, immune repertoire profiling, and RNA variant calling.
+In this study, we employed the ClinDet RNA-seq module to perform gene expression quantification and structural variant analysis by reanalyzing transcriptomic data from 31 flow-sorted bone marrow plasma cell samples published by [Jaime et al](https://www.nature.com/articles/s41467-021-25704-2).
 As a case study, we focused on three multiple myeloma patients (CD1, MS3, and MF1), all of whom were reported to carry chromosomal rearrangements involving the IGH enhancer and partner genes.

 ```{image} ./jaime.png
 :alt: BCR MM